 We have put in place a local Code of Corporate Governance and a framework intended to make sure we do the right things, in the right way, for the right people.
-The Code is on the Council's website [here] or can be obtained from the Director of Corporate Services.
-This Statement explains how the Council has complied with its Code in 2015/2016.
+The Code has been updated in line with the 2016 Framework issued by CIPFA and can be obtained from the Executive Director of Corporate Services.
+This Statement explains how the Council has complied with its Code in 2017/18.